-5.46 As previously noted, and unlike other proposals28, this chapter does not propose that preparers would be required to register and keep track of the cumulative amount of uncapitalisednot capitalised costs that relate to 'investments'.
-The input on which this discussion paper is built, did not identify as a user need information on the cumulative amounts of uncapitalisednot capitalised costs related to future earnings.
+- 5.46 As previously noted, and unlike other proposals24, this chapter does not propose that preparers would be required to register and keep track of the cumulative amount of not capitalised costs that relate to 'investments'.
+The input on which this discussion paper is built, did not identify as a user need information on the cumulative amounts of not capitalised costs related to future earnings.
 This also means that users of financial statements will not be able to receive information on when the 'investments' are used and hence determine the 'correct' margins by matching the income of a period with the related expenses.
-It also means that the calculated returns will not be comparable between entities that have acquired intangibles and entities that have developed intangibles internally (under circumstances where the costs could not be capitalised).
+It also means that the calculated returns will not be comparable between entities that have acquired intangibles and entities that have developed intangibles internally (under circumstances where the costs could not be capitalised). - 5.47 To the extent that the management provides an assessment of the costs that relate to future periods, the suggested disclosures on when the costs are expected to result in benefits could be used to estimate this.
+However, this would require users to keep records of the 'investments' of previous periods and when the benefits of these were expected to incur.
+This may be less of an issue as financial information is digitalised.
+Users would, nevertheless, not receive information in advance if the 'investment' is no longer expected to result in benefits or if the time period for the benefits has changed.

-28 For example, the proposal of the FRC staff mentioned in paragraph 5.35.
+24 For example, the proposal of the FRC staff mentioned in paragraph 5.35.